david4096/ga4gh-xena-server/README.md

-# ga4gh-node-server
+# ga4gh-xena-server

-This software combines the ga4gh-node-gateway and the ga4gh-base-controller to present a minimal server.
+This software combines the ga4gh-node-gateway and the ga4gh-xena-controller to present a minimal server.

-This server will answer dummy responses to all GA4GH services.

-Replace the `ga4gh-base-controller` with your controller to implement GA4GH services over your data.